symsoft/ecc-api-guide/batches.md

 A batch may be of type:

 * _single_ - executes API requests in parallell.
 This is the default if no type is specified.
-* _multi_ -  executes API requests sequentially _per subscription_ \(grouped by _iccid_\) in the order they appear in the batch.
+* _multi_ -  executes API requests sequentially in the order they appear in the batch.
 This can be useful when performing operations that are logically connected on a specific subscription.
 For example creating a subscription and adding services.
 All requests in a _multi_ batch must specify an _iccid_.

 Each API request contained in a batch can have one of the following statuses: